stars2302/Team_StarBucks/README.md

 ## Description

 🖐 Hello there!
 We are team #302.
-Let us introduce our web page, STARBUCKS RENEWAK PROJECT!
+Let us introduce our web page, STARBUCKS RENEWAL PROJECT!

 ### Design and Implement